rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 This article discussed two ways that you can use Swiftly to download from Cloud Files an image that you've exported from Cloud Images.
-If you would like to use Swiftly to upload a VHD to Cloud Files so that you can import it into the Rackspace open cloud, see [Using Swiftly to upload an image to be imported](/how-to/use-swiftly-to-upload-an-image).
+If you would like to use Swiftly to upload a VHD to Cloud Files so that you can import it into the Rackspace open cloud, see [Use Swiftly to upload an image](/how-to/use-swiftly-to-upload-an-image).